stive-hub/crmbackend/README.md

 - Git clone to desktop - https://github.com/bangalorebyte-cohort30-1912/crmbackend.git

-- Setting up Environment (ensaure pipenv in installed) at the root of the project (where pipfile is..)
+- Setting up Environment (ensure pipenv is installed) at the root of the project (where pipfile is..)

 ```python
 pipenv install